 International Comparison of Fossil Power Generation Efficiencies

-- Mitsubishi Research Center, Japan
+- Mitsubishi Research Institute (MRI)

 Ecofys compared the energy efficiency and carbon intensity of public fossil-fired power generation in Australia, China, France, Germany, India, Japan, the Nordic countries (Norway, Finland, Sweden and Denmark combined), South Korea, the United Kingdom together with Ireland, and the United States.
 The analysis is based on statistics from the International Energy Agency (IEA).